Daimon

+The daimon (δαίμων), also spelled daemon (meaning "god", "godlike", "power", "fate"), denotes an "unknown superfactor", which can be either good or hostile.
+The daimonic manifests as a penetration into the order of the known and explainable world.
+For Christian thinkers, the daimonic was associated with non-rational divine inspiration and, due to lack of its predictability, considered evil.
+For modern non-Christian thinkers, such as Johann Wolfgang von Goethe, the daimon remained neutral.

+In ancient Greek religion and mythology a daimon was imagined to be a lesser deity or guiding spirit.
+The word is derived from Proto-Indo-European *déh₂i-mō ~ *dh₂i-mn-és 'divider, apportioner(?)'.
+Daimons were possibly seen as the souls of men of the golden age, tutelary deities, or the forces of fate.

 Description

 Daimons are lesser divinities or spirits, often personifications of abstract concepts, beings of the same nature as both mortals and deities, similar to ghosts, chthonic heroes, spirit guides, forces of nature, or the deities themselves (see Plato's Symposium).
-According to Hesiod's myth, "great and powerful figures were to be honoured after death as a daimon…" A daimon is not so much a type of quasi-divine being, according to Burkert, but rather a non-personified "peculiar mode" of their activity.
+Even though the term derives from Greek philosophy, anthropology agrees on that daimons are universal across human cultures.
+According to Hesiod's myth, "great and powerful figures were to be honoured after death as a daimon…" A daimon is not so much a type of quasi-divine being, according to Walter Burkert, but rather a non-personified "peculiar mode" of their activity.
+According to the Animism-theory by Tylor and similar to William Robertson Smith's theory on Totemism, belief in gods evolved from daimons — including ghosts and jinn — into gods.

 In Hesiod's Theogony, Phaëton becomes an incorporeal daimon or a divine spirit, but, for example, the ills released by Pandora are deadly deities, keres, not daimones.
 From Hesiod also, the people of the Golden Age were transformed into daimones by the will of Zeus, to serve mortals benevolently as their guardian spirits; "good beings who dispense riches…[nevertheless], they remain invisible, known only by their acts".
 The daimones of venerated heroes were localized by the construction of shrines, so as not to wander restlessly, and were believed to confer protection and good fortune on those offering their respects.

 One tradition of Greek thought, which found agreement in the mind of Plato, was of a daimon which existed within a person from their birth, and that each individual was obtained by a singular daimon prior to their birth by way of lot.